awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + <a name="what-new-v192-openwrt"></a>Support for [OpenWrt](https://openwrt.org/)\.
 AWS IoT Greengrass Core software v1\.9\.2 or later can be installed on OpenWrt distributions with Armv8 \(AArch64\) and Armv7l architectures\.
 Currently, OpenWrt does not support ML inference\.
 + <a name="what-new-v193-armv6l"></a>Support for Armv6l\.
 AWS IoT Greengrass Core software v1\.9\.3 or later can be installed on Raspbian distributions on Armv6l architectures \(for example, on Raspberry Pi Zero devices\)\.
 + <a name="what-new-v193-ota-alpn"></a>OTA updates on port 443 with ALPN\.
 Greengrass cores that use port 443 for MQTT traffic now support over\-the\-air \(OTA\) software updates\.
 AWS IoT Greengrass uses the Application Layer Protocol Network \(ALPN\) TLS extension to enable these connections\.
 For more information, see [OTA updates of AWS IoT Greengrass Core software](core-ota-update.md) and [Connect on port 443 or through a network proxy](gg-core.md#alpn-network-proxy)\.
-To install the AWS IoT Greengrass Core software on your core device, download the package for your architecture, distribution, and operating system \(OS\), and then follow the steps in the [Getting Started Guide](gg-gs.md)\.
+To install the AWS IoT Greengrass Core software on your core device, download the package for your architecture and operating system \(OS\), and then follow the steps in the [Getting Started Guide](gg-gs.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/what-is-gg.html)

 v1\.8\.4